networkRob/ansible-eos-topo-builder/README.md

 The topology built with this script is a L3LS network, where each Leaf switch pairs are connected to each other so they can be in a MLAG domain.
 The script will build an isoloated vSwitch based on the name for the topology.
 All port-groups created are contained within this single vSwitch.

 This may take serveral minutes for the topology to be built, depending on the size for the topology.
+## Rev2.1
+Corrected an issue where data plane traffic was unable to pass over a trunk port.
+The builder has been adjusted to create a new vSwitch with a single portgroup created on that vSwitch to allow all VLANS.
+This issue corrects the inability to establish MLAG between two peer leaf switches.

 ## Rev2.0
 This release adds support for Ansible-Vault to encrypt any and all passwords used throughout this script.
 The `vault_pwd` file is not tracked via Git and contains the password used for all ansible-vaults created in this script.